tasvora/DataVisualizations_JobMarketAnalysis/README.md

-Project 2
+Project 2  - DataVisualizations_JobMarketAnalysis

 The goal of this project is to study the job market of data analytics related roles.
-The data which will be used will be data scraped from Glassdoor and Indeed using the starter code the group created in the ETL project.
-We intend to show a time scale of prevalence of jobs in the data industry as well as densities of different targeted positions.
-The graphs will include maps, bar charts, comparative visualizations including scatter plot and line charts, as well as other visualizations related to the data.
+The data was scraped from Glassdoor and Indeed using the Selenium and Beautiful Soup, this was an extension of prior ETL-Project - https://github.com/taylorbreychak/ETL-Project
+Analyze the time scale of prevalence of jobs in the data industry as well as densities of different targeted positions.
-The data will at first be derived from the prior ETL project (https://github.com/taylorbreychak/ETL-Project).
-See the PDF for anticipated types of graphs and the dashboard for this project.
+The graphs include maps, pie charts and histograms.

+Team Members - Tasneem Talawalla-Vora, Indira PV, Maria Wisco, Taylor Breychak.